misterj05/OpenVR-SpaceCalibrator/README.md

 There is a community of a few thousand on [**Discord**](https://discord.gg/m7g2Wyj) and a newer community on [**Reddit**](https://www.reddit.com/r/MixedVR/).
 You may find the answer to your question in [the **wiki**](https://github.com/pushrax/OpenVR-SpaceCalibrator/wiki).

 A quick video of how this works using an old version (~v0.3) is available at https://www.youtube.com/watch?v=W3TnQd9JMl4.
 The user interface has been upgraded since then; the calibration is now done via a SteamVR dashboard menu, and there's much more configurability.

-### Install

-Before following the directions below, download and run the installer for the [latest release](https://github.com/pushrax/OpenVR-SpaceCalibrator/releases).
-This will automatically set up SteamVR for use with multiple tracking systems (`activateMultipleDrivers: true`).
-There are many guides that say you need to edit the SteamVR config manually.
-You do not.

 ### Usage